x94fujo6rpg/batchtools/readme.md

 ### update
 2020/06/02 rewritten
 now it can execute anywhere, just drag file into it
 in theory, this batch can handle all the video formats supported by ffmpeg

-still need to rewritten format check
+now support: webm,mp4,mkv
+un test: webp,m4v,mov,avi,wmv,flv,hls,gif

+---

 ## rotategif
 lossless rotate gif (and other formats supported by magick)